-Source: I received a free copy of this book from ARCycling in exchange for an honest review.
+Source: I received a free copy of this book from ARCycling for my honest review.

 My rating: 3 of 5 stars